troyhacks/MoonLight/docs/moonbase/module/liveScripts.md

 ## Functional

-MoonLight is based on nodes (see animations) where each node can run precompiled layouts, effects or modifiers but alternatively, each node can also run a live script, uploaded on the esp32 file system (.sc files).
+MoonLight is based on nodes (see [editor](https://moonmodules.org/MoonLight/moonbase/module/editor/)) where each node can run precompiled layouts, effects or modifiers but alternatively, each node can also run a live script, uploaded on the esp32 file system (.sc files).
 Currently this only works on esp32-S3 boards as normal esp32 boards do not have enough memory to flash MoonLight with the Live Scripts option.

 This module shows all running live scripts